adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/productcondition-data-object.md

 manager: "ehansen"
 ---
 # ProductCondition Data Object
-Defines a condition that determines whether a product is selected from a customer?s [!INCLUDE[storebrand](../campaign-api/includes/storebrand.md)] catalog file.
+Defines a condition that determines whether a product is selected from a customer's [!INCLUDE[storebrand](../campaign-api/includes/storebrand.md)] catalog file.

 ## Syntax